MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-660-Fisheries-off-West-Coast-States/subpart-D-West-Coast-Groundfish-Limited-Entry-Trawl-Fisheries/section-660.160.md

 (ii) Vessels are required to procure observer services directly from the Observer Program and an observer provider when NMFS has determined and given notification that the vessel must carry NMFS staff and/or individuals authorized by NMFS, in addition to an observer provided by an observer provider.

-(4) *Observer provider responsibilities* - (i) *Provide qualified candidates to serve as observers.* Observer providers must provide qualified candidates to serve as observers.
+(4) *Observer provider responsibilities*—(i) *Provide qualified candidates to serve as observers.* Observer providers must provide qualified candidates to serve as observers.
 To be qualified, a candidate must have:

 (A) A Bachelor's degree or higher from an accredited college or university with a major in one of the natural sciences;